cloudflare/cloudflare-docs/content/workers/observability/local-development-and-testing.md

 ### Clear Wrangler's local storage

-Wrangler will store all locally created resources and storage in a `.wrangler` folder.
+Wrangler will store all locally created resources and storage in a `.wrangler` folder inside your Worker directory.
 This folder should be added to your `.gitignore` file.

 If you need to clear local storage, you can delete the `.wrangler/state` folder.
 It will be recreated the next time you run `wrangler dev`.